-If you're not sure if your income from the sale of shares or other property is taxable, please contact our Non-resident Centre-see page 3.
+If you're not sure if your income from the sale of shares or other property is taxable, please contact us, see page 3.

 Sale or disposal of assets

 If you sold or disposed of a depreciated asset for more than its adjusted tax value, please read our guides Depreciation (IR 260), General depreciation rates (IR 265) or Historic depreciation rates (IR 267).